Definition of Rust HashMap

 How HashMap works in Rust?

-- Hashmap in rust is a structure which comprises of the look-up table and data in it in form of key and value pair which will be used for storing and retrieving data continuously.
+- Hashmap in rust is a structure comprising the look-up table and data in key and value pair, which will be used for storing and retrieving data continuously.

 - The entire hashmap structure imports the std::collections modules before applying the logic for implementation within the program.